openfl/OpenFLDevelopersGuide/display-programming/loading-display-content-dynamically.md

 ldr.load(urlReq, context);

 Here’s an example of checking for a policy file when loading a SWF from another domain, in order to place the file in the same security sandbox as the Loader object.
-Additionally, the code adds the classes in the loaded SWF file to the same application domain as that of the Loader object:
+Additionally, the code adds the classes in the loaded project to the same application domain as that of the Loader object:

 var context:LoaderContext = new LoaderContext(); context.securityDomain = SecurityDomain.currentDomain; context.applicationDomain = ApplicationDomain.currentDomain;